 If you didn’t have a separate card, all is not lost.
-You will need to go through your transactions (in excel or GSheets) and delete out any personal transactions.
+You will need to go through your transactions (in Excel or Google Sheets) and delete any personal transactions.
 You can import these transactions under a separate account called “due to owner” because I know after reading the first paragraph of this section, you rushed down to the bank and opened your separate bank account!

 THE POINT: Spend some time setting up your software properly.
-Do the training so that you pull in solid data and know how to deal with it.
+Do the training, so you pull in solid data and know-how to deal with it.
 Then just do it.

-In the world of bookkeeping, your balance balance is your North Star.
+In the world of bookkeeping, your bank balance is your North Star.
 If you don’t know your bank balance, you are living in a topsy-turvy world, my friend.
-Before you do any bookkeeping, you have to make sure the balance that is showing in your software is the same as your bank is showing.
+Before you do any bookkeeping, you have to make sure the balance showing in your software is the same as your bank is showing.

 Why is this important?
 If the balance in your software doesn’t equal your bank statement, you could be missing transactions or have duplicates.
 Either way, you are dealing with information that’s wrong, which means your books are wrong.
 Wrong is bad.

 Need an example that’s a bit more real?
-Imagine: You send out some invoices, collect some payments, match those payments to your invoices in the software.
+Imagine — you send out some invoices, collect some payments, match those payments to your invoices in the software.
 Wait a second!
 Vandelay Industries hasn’t paid their invoice!
-You send out a reminder to pay and Vandelay tells you curtly that they have paid it and the payment went through.
-You double check your bank and the transaction was missed in your software.
+You send out a reminder to pay and Vandelay tells you curtly they have paid it and the payment went through.
+You double-check your bank and the transaction was missed in your software.
 Whoops!
 It happens, that’s why we always check the bank balance.

 THE POINT: Your bank balance is your totem (inception reference, anyone?).
 It’s going to anchor you to reality, so make sure it’s right before doing anything else.

 It’s go time.
-Now that you have caught everything up, you have a solid business-only bank balance and credit card, you have completed the training and your data is flowing into your accounting system auto-magically, it’s time to do your bookkeeping.
+Now you have caught everything up; you have a solid business-only bank balance and credit card.
+You have completed the training and your data is flowing into your accounting system automagically; it’s time to do your bookkeeping.

 Set a Cadence

-This is going to be different for everyone, but monthly is about the minimum you’ll want to do it as it gets to be a bigger job and you’ll delay it indefinitely after that point.
+This is going to be different for everyone, but monthly is about the minimum you’ll want to do bookkeeping as it gets to be a bigger job if you leave it longer and you’ll delay it indefinitely after that point.
 When I did our books, I did it daily.
 I liked knowing what was going through the bank every day.
 It only took a few minutes and kept me understanding what the cash flow of the business was.
 Weekly seems to work for lots of people too.
 The key is to find a timing that works for you and stick to it.